Contents

 Alternatively, structure by theme, comparing cases across particular dimensions.
 Rather than full case discussions, extract relevant information about each case when discussing particular themes.
 This approach emphasises comparison.
 Yet readers might lose understanding of each case's coherence.

-In practice, critical thinking rewards those who invest in the basics alone would suggest.
+In practise, critical thinking rewards those who invest in the basics alone would suggest.
 The difference shows clearly in the final product, which is why regular writing sessions matter so much.
 Developing this habit early saves considerable effort later.

 Thematic comparison with case illustrations often works best.
 Organise by comparative themes: "Economic factors shaping policy," "Cultural differences in implementation," "Institutional constraints."
 Within each theme, discuss how different cases exemplify or deviate from patterns.
 This balances case understanding with comparative analysis.